View Cancer Clinical Trials

 - To determine whether NC-STAD+PLNRT+PBRT improves FFP over that of NC-STAD+PBRT and PBRT alone in men treated with salvage RT after radical prostatectomy.

 - To compare the rates of a PSA ≥ 0.4 ng/mL and rising at 5 years after randomization (secondary biochemical failure endpoint), the development of hormone refractory disease (3 rises in PSA during treatment with salvage androgen deprivation therapy), distant metastasis, cause-specific mortality and overall mortality

 - To compare acute and late morbidity based on CTCAE, v.
 3.0;

 - To measure the expression of cell kinetic, apoptotic pathway, and angiogenesis-related genes in archival diagnostic tissue to better define the risk of FFP, distant failure, cause-specific mortality, and overall mortality after salvage radiotherapy for prostate cancer, independently of conventional clinical parameters now used

-- To quantify blood product-based proteomic and urine-based genomic patterns before and at different times after treatment to better define the risk of FFP, distant failure, cause-specific mortality, and overall mortality after salvage radiotherapy for prostate cancer, independently of conventional clinical parameters now used
+- To quantify blood product-based proteomic and genomic (single nucleotide polymorphisms) patterns, and urine-based genomic patterns before and at different times after treatment to better define the risk of FFP, distant failure, cause-specific mortality, and overall mortality after salvage radiotherapy for prostate cancer, independently of conventional clinical parameters now used

 - To assess the degree, duration, and significant differences of disease-specific health related quality of life (HRQOL) decrements among treatment arms; it is hypothesized that QOL as measured by the EPIC will significantly worsen by the increasing aggressiveness of treatment and that cognition as measured by the neurocognitive test battery (the HVLT-R, Trail Making Test, parts A & B, and the COWAT) will be significantly worse in the arms with NC-STAD